 On the sixth day of our 10-night Panama Canal cruise, we finally made it to the most important part of most Panama Canal cruisers’ journey: the canal transit itself.
-Once through the Agua Clara Locks, we visited the Gamboa Rainforest Reserve in Soberanía National Park.
+Later in the day we’d disembark for our shore excursion to the Gamboa Rainforest Reserve.

-Now for us, the reason why we chose this cruise was to see baby sloths in Costa Rica, but I was also very excited about cruising part of the Panama Canal, as well as touring the jungle in Panama.
+The reason why we chose this cruise was to see baby sloths in Costa Rica, but I was also very excited about cruising part of the Panama Canal—as well as touring the jungle in Panama.

 If you haven’t seen my first post in this series yet, be sure to read about how baby sloths (and my family) talked me into booking our Panama Canal cruise.